hybridgroup/gophercon-2023/musicjam/README.md

 This introductory MIDI controller sends only a single note.
 It is designed to connect to some conductive items such as a banana or other piece of fruit.

-- Connect one of the "Ground" pins on the Arduino to the breadboard's ground rail (-) using a black or brown jumper cable.
+- Connect one of the "Ground" pins on the Arduino to the MakeyBoard ground pin (-) using a black or brown jumper cable.

-- Connect the "3.3V" pin on the Arduino to the breadboard's power rail (+) using a red jumper cable.
+- Connect the "3.3V" pin on the Arduino to the MakeyBoard power pin (+) using a red jumper cable.

-- Connect one of the 10M Ohm resistors from one of the available pins in row 9 on the breadboard, to the breadboard's power rail (+).

-- Connect a black cable to the breadboard's ground rail (-).
+- Connect a black alligator cable to the MakeyBoard ground rail (-).
 You will hold this cable to serve as the ground.

+- Connect a yellow cable from the pin A on the MakeyBoard to pin D12 on the Arduino.

-- Connect a red cable to one of the other available pins in row 9 on the breadboard, and then plug in into your piece of fruit.
+- Connect a red alligator cable to the connector A and then plug in into your piece of fruit.

-- Connect a yellow cable from one of the other available pins in row 9 on the breadboard to pin D12 on the Arduino.

 To build/flash the `onenote` example on Arduino Nano RP2040: